WaylonWalker/waylonwalker.com/pages/blog/kedro-silence.md

 ---

-Kedro can have a quite chatty logger.
-While this is super nice in production so see everything that happened during a pipeline run, this can be troublesome while trying to implement a cli extension with clean output.
+Kedro can have a chatty logger.
+While this is super nice in production so see everything that happened during a pipeline run.
+This can be troublesome while trying to implement a cli extension with clean output.

 ## Silence a Python log

-First how does one silence a python log?
-Python loggers can be retrieved by the `logging` modules `getLogger` function, then their log level can be changed.
-Much of kedro's chattyness comes from INFO level logs.
-For my current use case I don't want to hear about anything unless its really important, i.e. there was a failure.
-In this case I am going to set the log levels to ERROR as most errors should stop execution anyways.
+First, how does one silence a python log?
+Python loggers can be retrieved by the `logging` module's `getLogger` function.
+Then their log level can be changed.
+Much of kedro's chattiness comes from INFO level logs.
+I don't want to hear about anything for my current use case unless it's essential, i.e., a failure.
+In this case, I set the log levels to ERROR as most errors should stop execution anyways.

 ### python logging levels